brn/rrh/README.md

 __default hooks__

-All default hooks that expored from 'rrh' package are initialized by `RRHStoreInitilizationTiming.ONCE_PER_FACTORY`.
+All default hooks that exported from 'rrh' package are initialized by `RRHStoreInitilizationTiming.ONCE_PER_FACTORY`.